therion23/datfiles/Palm/README.md

 The first DAT has been published and submitted to TOSEC.
 The rest will be pushed as they reach collection grade.

 # First things first
-A big thank you to the following:
+A big thank you to the following (in no order whatsoever):
 - John Doe (T-En maintainer)
 - rygar997
 - Newpain